| |

 owned such works, to be consigned to the flames.
 Gold and treasure

-destroyed, and sacrifices were forbidden.
-Marriages between
+and sacrifices were forbidden.
+Marriages between Christians

-completely eradicated.
-Soon, anyone performing traditional sacrifices
+Soon, anyone performing traditional sacrifices would be liable

-orthodox line.
-They were sometimes commanded by bishops.
-As
+were sometimes commanded by bishops.
+As a modern, devout Christian,

-a modern, devout Christian, historian says:
+historian says:

 The monks were often formed, or formed themselves, into black-robed

-to smash up pagan temples, later to rampage through the streets
+smash up pagan temples, later to rampage through the streets

 in time of doctrinal controversy.
 Monasticism attracted misfits,